 In fiscal year 2007, the Authority established a real estate account within the General Fund of the Authority for the purpose of funding projects to acquire land relevant to the Authority.
-The balance in the real estate account at the conclusion of fiscal years 2019 and 2018 was \$7,155,000.
+The balance in the real estate account at the conclusion of fiscal years 2020 and 2019 was \$155,000 and \$7,155,000, respectively.